AndiEcker/AcuSihotInterfaces/README.md

 In most cases you want to restrict the synchronized/compared data from the source system to a small amount of data-records and/or -fields and for to prevent heavy data and system loads.

-Filters and other input parameters can be specified directly after the system and record type of each Action command line option as a python dictionary literal of action arguments.
+Filters and other input parameters can be specified as action arguments directly after the system and record type of each Action command line option as a python dictionary literal.
 The key is identifying the argument type, e.g. sql clauses or a list of matching field names.
-The following dictionary keys are available:
+The following action argument dictionary keys are available:

 * col_names
 * chk_values